What do you need planning permission for?

 Do you need planning permission for a loft extension?

-It is unlikely that you will need planning permission for a loft extension in England if:
+You may need planning permission for a loft extension in England if:

-The rules around loft conversions and extensions can be confusing, so do visit the Planning Portal website for all the information.
 The Planning Portal was established by the UK Government in 2002 and is the home of planning and building regulations information and the national planning application service for England and Wales.

 It’s worth noting that a loft conversion is different to that of a loft extension, and so if you’re not altering the size of the loft, you may not need planning permission.
 You might, however, require a building inspection upon the completion of work to ensure it adheres to Building Regulations and is signed off.